briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Answers the question "What happens when..."
     - They need to be enforced

-- <us>Acceptable  use Policies</u>: list of policies that states what users are allowed to do with the given items at their disposal
+- <us>Acceptable Use Policies (AUP)</u>: set of rules that explain what employees are allowed and not allowed to do when using the company's computers, internet, and other tech resources
     - Includes topics like internet use, computers, mobile devices, etc.
-    - Used by an organization for legal issues to protect themselves(if needed)
+    - Used by an organization for legal issues to protect themselves (if needed)

-- <us>Business continuity</u>: an alternative plan should the main process is not working properly
+- <us>Business continuity</u>: an alternative plan should the main process not working properly
     - Needs to be created and tested before an issue occurs

 - Incident Response Roles